wildfly/wildfly/testsuite/README.txt

 7. Changing the database
 ------------------------

-The prototype also contains a profile which shows how the default database for AS 7 can be changed.
+The prototype also contains a profile which shows how the default database for JBoss EAP 6 can be changed.

 > mvn clean test -Dds=mysql51 <module targets> <test targets>